 Costs will vary depending on the type of butcher block, base and amount needed.

 Where can I buy cabinets to build a breakfast nook?

 We bought ours from CliquStudios, but places that sell cabinets like Home Depot or Lowe’s can work too.

-Ideas to get the look without the DIY
+Ideas to get the look

 Hope you enjoyed reading about how to make a breakfast nook bench, and more specifically how to make a breakfast nook with cabinets.
 Pin the image above to save this article for later!
 I would love to hear what you think about this project.
 Thanks for reading and visiting my casa!

 Fantastic ways to update your kitchen on a budget.